JoshDavies/Bank-tech-test/README.md

 as an account holder
 i want to see the date when each transaction was made.

-As an account holder
+As an admin
-to avoid tampering or accidental miss-use my account info must be stored privately
+to avoid tampering or accidental miss-use of the program logic must be private

 ```
 ## Class Diagram (UML)
 ### Objects:
-Account.
-transaction = { date: , credit: , debit: , balance: }
+- Account. transaction = { date: , credit: , debit: , balance: }
+- Statement

 ### Messages:
+- current_balance
 - deposit (amount)
 - withdraw (amount)
-- print_statement
+- print_statement (transactions)

 -------------
 ### Acceptance criteria